 1 Goal Name Expand Affordable Housing Opportunities Goal Description Expand and preserve the supply of affordable housing to create housing opportunities for low- and moderate-income households.
-2 Goal Name Homeless Prevention and Rapid Re-Housing Goal Description 3 Goal Name Infrastructure Improvements Goal Expansion of existing facilities/infrastructure or replacement of deteriorating facilities, as well as construction of new Description facilities/infrastructure to increase the quality of life of benefiting residents.
+2 Goal Name Homeless Prevention and Rapid Re-Housing Goal Description

+3 Goal Name Infrastructure Improvements

+Goal Description Expansion of existing facilities/infrastructure or replacement of deteriorating facilities, as well as construction of new facilities/infrastructure to increase the quality of life of benefiting residents.

-4 Goal Name Public Services Goal Description Continue to build the capacity of residents to empower themselves and help strengthen their community, through the funding of needed public services for seniors, youth, persons with disabilities, victims of domestic violence, and farmworkers.
-5 Goal Name Public Facilities Goal Description Build and maintain facilities that house a range of public and social activities and services which provide opportunities for the development of human potential and enrichment as well as provide a sense of community identity.
-6 Goal Name Self-Sufficiency through Economic Development Goal Description Increasing opportunities for businesses and low/moderate income employees within the Urban County.
-7 Goal Name Fair Housing Goal Description Activities and programs to promote fair housing between tenants and landlords.
-8 Goal Name Planning and Administration Goal Description Overall program administration and oversight of the CDBG program.
+4 Goal Name Public Services

+Goal Description Continue to build the capacity of residents to empower themselves and help strengthen their community, through the funding of needed public services for seniors, youth, persons with disabilities, victims of domestic violence, and farmworkers.

+5 Goal Name Public Facilities

+Goal Description Build and maintain facilities that house a range of public and social activities and services which provide opportunities for the development of human potential and enrichment as well as provide a sense of community identity.

+6 Goal Name Fair Housing

+Goal Description

+7 Goal Name Planning and Administration

+Goal Description Overall program administration and oversight of the CDBG program.